-12This retrospective measure of toilet ownership matches well with baseline data available for a sub-sample of households.
-The two measures are identical in 78% of cases, with the remaining differences likely a result of misreporting or recall errors in the construction date reported at endline.
-Importantly, this is balanced across treatment groups; which should thus not lead to bias in the impact estimates.
-Indeed, when we estimate difference-in-difference it directly and made observations on its appearance, the quality of the overground structure, and cleanliness.
+The household survey, administered to the household head, collected detailed information on household demographics, sanitation investments - including type of toilet owned, construction date and costs -defecation behaviour of household members and borrowing from formal and informal sources.
+The information on the toilet construction date allows us to obtain a retrospective measure of toilet ownership at baseline.
+For households who reported having a toilet, survey enumerators verified it directly and made observations on its appearance, the quality of the overground structure, and cleanliness.
 We use the enumerator verified observation of the toilet as the key measure for toilet ownership.
-13A separate client survey elicited information on a number of different dimensions of the client's joint-liability group, and interactions with the microfinance provider.
+A separate client survey elicited information on a number of different dimensions of the client's joint-liability group, and interactions with the microfinance provider.

 Sanitation interventions are ultimately interested in encouraging the take-up and use of safe sanitation facilities, which hygienically separate excreta from human contact.
-Better quality toilets are also more likely to be used and to remain functional, facilitating sustained long-term changes in sanitation behaviour (Garn et al., 2017).
-We thus compute an indicator for safe toilet owvership by applying guidelines from the World Health Organisation and UNICEF (WHO/UNICEF, 2017).
+Better quality toilets are also more likely to be used and to remain functional, facilitating sustained long-term changes in sanitation behavior (Garn et al., 2017).
+We thus compute an indicator for safe toilet ownership by applying guidelines from the World Health Organization and UNICEF (WHO/UNICEF, 2017).
 Almost all (99.6 percent) the toilets in our data are classified as safe toilets, implying that toilet ownership captures safe toilet ownership in this context.